sjjessop/omnidep/README.rst

 Since: 0.2.0

-Causes omnidep to treat all code in ``myproject.tests`` as test code, meaning that anything it imports can be provided either by your projects dependencies or by its dev-dependencies.
+Causes omnidep to treat all code in ``myproject.tests`` as test code, meaning that anything it imports can be provided either by your project's dependencies or by its dev-dependencies.
 Imports from code that is not test code must be provided by non-dev dependencies.